kivy/kivy/doc/sources/gettingstarted/installation.rst

     git clone http://github.com/kivy/kivy

-Take a look at our instructions on installation of the :ref:`installation_devel`
+Take a look at our instructions for the installation of the :ref:`installation_devel`